mickeys/how_to_tips_and_tricks/github/github_update_checker/README.md

 ## Solution overview

 Github provides a REST API &#8212; whether it's the public [github.com](https://github.com) or a private, secure company repository hierarchy &#8212; that lets you reach in tweak things.
 The [developer API documentation](https://developer.github.com/v3/) is the place to start should you wish to extend your understanding of this note.
+(Thanks to Jeff Minard for pointing me in the right direction.)

 ### Authorization credentials